-Non-financial information, including social matters, respect for human rights, anti-corruption and anti-bribery matters undertake counter-fraud work proportionate to identified risks and this service is provided by RSM.
+Non-financial information, including social matters, respect for human rights, anti-corruption and anti-bribery matters

 There are no issues to report for this financial year.
 Further information regarding reducing health inequality can be found in this report's dedicated section.